Business, Economics and Travel & Tourism

 Key Staff

-Mrs R Heffernan - Head of Business and Economics Department
+Mrs R Heffernan - Head of Department for Business, Economics Department and Travel & Tourism

-Mrs C Shepherd - Vocational Lead; Teacher in charge of BTEC Business
+Mrs C Shepherd - Teacher i/c of BTEC Business and Travel & Tourism

 Curriculum Intent